America’s Big Cat Problem

 Depending on where you live in America, acquiring a big cat such as a tiger can be alarmingly easy.
 Although the Endangered Species Act and the Convention On International Trade In Endangered Species (CITES) dictate that it is illegal to import and trade big cats between states in the US, it is still legal to keep them as pets so long as you source them from a breeder within your own state.

 Each state has different laws on owning tigers.
 Some have ‘comprehensive bans’, which prohibits private ownership of ‘dangerous animals’, such as wild cats, other non-domesticated carnivores, and non-human primates.
 However, there are varying exemptions and levels of enforcement, and workarounds in these states can often be found.
 Other states have partial bans on exotic pets, although the regulations in many are, apparently, quite light and bendable.
-Most of the remaining states permit ownership of exotic animals under a licence or permit scheme, such as in Oklahoma where the G.W.
-Zoo is located, while four states – Alabama, Nevada, North Carolina and Wisconsin – have zero laws regulating big cat ownership.
+Most of the remaining states permit ownership of exotic animals under a licence or permit scheme (such as in Oklahoma where the G.W.
+Zoo is located), while four states – Alabama, Nevada, North Carolina and Wisconsin – have, as of this writing, zero laws regulating big cat ownership.
 In these states, it can be easier to buy a tiger than adopt a dog from a local animal shelter.
-The differing rules in each state provide opportunities for big cats to be exploited, abused and illegally traded across state lines.
+The differing rules in each state provide opportunities for big cats to be exploited, abused, and illegally traded across state lines.